piskvorky/gensim/README.md

 Citing gensim
 ------------

-When [citing gensim in academic papers and theses], please use this BibTeX entry:
+When [citing gensim in academic papers and thesis], please use this BibTeX entry:

     @inproceedings{rehurek_lrec,